 Author and Source Credibility

-This playbook is authored by Zenith Law and grounded in the companion evidence review published as the companion article.
+This playbook is authored by Zenith Law and grounded in the evidence review published as the RAG evidence review article.
 Implementation patterns are derived from peer-reviewed findings and validated open-source library documentation.

 A. Recommended Library Versions